guynikan/schepta/docs/examples/vue.md

 # Vue Examples

-Interactive examples of Spectra forms using Vue 3.
+Interactive examples of schepta forms using Vue 3.

+> 🚧 **Coming Soon** - Vue examples are being prepared and will be available soon!

 ## Simple Form